GamesCreed

 Halo Infinite is unmissable, whether you are a long-lasting fan of the series or a newcomer.

-But now, it’s time for the legend to return and reclaim its spot on the top.
+But now, it’s time for the legend to return and reclaim its spot at the top.
 And because of serendipity, Halo Infinite arrives at the same time as the celebration of the franchise and the Xbox’s 20th anniversary.
 Is Halo Infinite the game fans wanted?
 The game the industry deserves?
 Can this new installment live up to the legacy of the giants on whose shoulders it stands?

 Halo Infinite, PC, Review, Gameplay, Screenshots, GamesCreed

-Yes, Halo opted for a radical approach to its campaign by ditching out the corridor system it was widely known for and, instead, gave players the freedom to roam the Zeta Ring at their own pace.
+Yes, Halo opted for a radical approach to its campaign by ditching the corridor system it was widely known for and, instead, gave players the freedom to roam the Zeta Ring at their own pace.

 This has led many to compare Halo Infinite to the Far Cry series, and there is some merit to that claim.
 Just like in those games, the chief has to capture bases, gain a better position for the UNSC to make its way against the Banished forces, and even hunt down mini-bosses.
 But Halo has learned from those who came before and understands why those mechanics were successful in the first place.
-That’s why the base capturing system doesn’t feel repetitive, and instead, successfully merges the Halo experience with the open-world exploration and territory control of those kinds of games.
+That’s why the base-capturing system doesn’t feel repetitive, and instead, successfully merges the Halo experience with the open-world exploration and territory control of those kinds of games.

-But the player is not greeted with this vast open world, instead, there is a sort of prologue or col-opening that feels a tad more familiar.
-The chief has to make its way through a Banished ship to nullify the tractor beam that, a la Star Wars, has captured the Pelican that found him drifting in space.
+But the player is not greeted with this vast open world; instead, there is a sort of prologue or col-opening that feels a tad more familiar.
+The chief has to make his way through a Banished ship to nullify the tractor beam that, a la Star Wars, has captured the Pelican that found him drifting in space.
 This Banished ship serves as both a tutorial and a transition from the old corridor-based levels.

 Halo Infinite, PC, Review, Flying Plane, Gameplay, Screenshots, GamesCreed

 Halo never looked so good.
-The next generation and the massive overhaul it had to go through since last year’s fan’s discontent turned it into a much better-looking game.
+The next generation and the massive overhaul it had to go through since last year’s fans’ discontent turned it into a much better-looking game.
 The Halo biomes have always been awe-inspiring, and this is not the exception.
 Nature at its finest, contrasting directly with the sober and sterile Forerunner architecture.
 Simple exquisite.
 But the open-world experience would be a lot less fun if not for the grapple shot, the latest tool in the chief’s arsenal.

 But that is not the only new addition to the chief’s repertoire.
 There is also a progression and modification system that accompanies the open world and serves as an incentive to capture as many bases as possible.
 Spartan cores, that is, pieces of Mjolnir armor that can be salvaged and repurposed, are objects one can acquire through the game to improve the chief’s shields, or even add utility to the grapple shot, such as electrifying it to shock enemies upon hooking them.